Tips for Hiking in Rainy Weather with Your Dog

 Keep Your Dog Warm and Dry

 As the rain falls and the temperature drops, it's important to keep your dog warm and dry.
 Consider layering their dog coat or jacket with a waterproof shell to provide extra protection from the elements.
-Pay attention to your dog's behavior and body language.
+Pay attention to your dog's and body language.
 If you notice them shivering or looking uncomfortable, take a break and either put on an extra layer or find shelter until the rain subsides.

 Bring Extra Towels